-The Gold American Eagle 2022 mintage is available for pre-order now.
+The Gold American Eagle 2023 mintage is available for pre-order now.
 This bullion coin is one of the U.S. Mint’s most popular.
+The 2021 Silver American Eagle is also available.

 DEALERS- Order NOW!: Call the trading room to order 800.375.4653 or login to FizTrade.com

 This will be the first full year for the Gold American Eagle’s new reverse design.
-(It switched reverse images in the middle of 2021,)
+(The reverse image was changed in the middle of 2021,)

 The American Eagle Gold Bullion Coins were first minted in 1986 after being authorized by the Bullion Coin Act of 1985 and is produced from gold that is newly mined from sources in America.